Seoul South Korea Travel Guide

 Features international clubs and LGBTQ+ friendly venues.

-Seoul a shopper's paradise, ranging ranging from traditional markets to luxury boutiques.
+Seoul a shopper's paradise, ranging from traditional markets to luxury boutiques.

 Korean cosmetics (locate these in Myeongdong or Olive Young stores).
 K-pop merchandise (available in Hongdae or Gangnam).
 Traditional crafts (Insadong features ceramics, Hanji paper, calligraphy items).

-Myeongdong hosts high-end big stores (Lotte, Shinsegae) and international brands.
+Myeongdong hosts high-end department stores (Lotte, Shinsegae) and global brands.
 Gangnam (Apgujeong, Cheongdam-dong) features luxury boutiques and designer brands.
 Garosu-gil (Sinsa-dong) a trendy street with separate boutiques.

 Kimchi, Korean snacks, instant noodles, and tea.